Environmental Field Technician Jobs in USA with Visa Sponsorship

 Australians should ask about the E-3 visa

 The E-3 visa is exclusive to Australian citizens and skips the H-1B lottery entirely.
-Environmental consulting firms familiar with the E-3 can process your application in weeks.
+Environmental consulting firms familiar with the E-3 visa can process your application in weeks.
 It renews indefinitely in two-year increments with a qualifying employer.

 Canadian and Mexican nationals should ask about TN status